 Some branches have laptops, tablet readers and graphing calculators you can borrow while you are in the branch.
 You can use laptops to access the internet and our online resources.
 Tablet readers include pre-installed apps to access the Library's digital magazine and newspaper resources.

 We have helpful tools available to use in your Library at no charge to make it easier for people with vision, hearing and mobility impairments to use computers.

 - Screen reading software (JAWS)

 - An accessibility kit with a variety of magnifiers and writing guides to use in the Library

-Some branches and the Central Library offer additional support, including ADA-accessible computers.
+Some branches and the Central Library offer additional support, offer additional support, including ADA-accessible computers and large print keyboards.

 Need a private room with a computer for a video call or online meeting?
 The Central Library and several branches have rooms with equipment you can use.
 Find out more about meeting and study rooms and how to reserve one.